bioperl/bioperl.github.io/howtos/BlastPlus.md

 Introduction
 ------------

-[`blast+`](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) is a suite of programs from the &lt;span style='plainlinks'>[NCBI](http://www.ncbi.nlm.nih.gov/)</span> that create, manipulate, manage and query [BLAST](wp:BLAST "wikilink") sequence databases.
+[`blast+`](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) is a suite of programs from the &lt;span style='plainlinks'>[NCBI](http://www.ncbi.nlm.nih.gov/)</span> that create, manipulate, manage and query [BLAST] sequence databases.
 The package attempts to integrate the many `blast+` programs into a wrapper providing a unified programmatic interface to these programs, with BioPerl objects as input and output if desired.

 Dependencies and Installation
 -----------------------------

-(r16783) and (r16834) can be found in the [master](http://github.com/bioperl/bioperl-run/tree/master/lib/Bio/Tools/Run) of [bioperl-run](bioperl-run "wikilink").
-These depend on a lower-level wrapper, and (@ r16472 in [bioperl-run](bioperl-run "wikilink")), and extensions to , (@ r16780), in the [master](http://github.com/bioperl/bioperl-live/tree/master/Bio/Tools/Run) of [bioperl-live](bioperl-live "wikilink").
+(r16783) and (r16834) can be found in the [master](http://github.com/bioperl/bioperl-run/tree/master/lib/Bio/Tools/Run) of [bioperl-run].
+These depend on a lower-level wrapper, and (@ r16472 in [bioperl-run]), and extensions to , (@ r16780), in the [master](http://github.com/bioperl/bioperl-live/tree/master/Bio/Tools/Run) of [bioperl-live].

-To download and install BioPerl core and packages from github see [Using Git](Using_Git "wikilink").
+To download and install BioPerl core and packages from github see [Using Git].

 Like all run wrappers, these modules need the underlying programs to work.
 Get `blast+ 2.2.22` at the NCBI FTP site: [1](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
 The &lt;span style='plainlinks'>[user manual](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/user_manual.pdf)</span> is very helpful.

 Overview
 --------

 The object is a "factory" or harness that directs the execution of the various `blast+` programs.
 The basic mantra is to (1) create a `StandAloneBlastPlus` factory using the `new()` constructor, and (2) perform BLAST analyses by calling the desired BLAST program by name off the factory object.
-The database can be pre-existing, or can be created directly using a [FASTA](wp:FASTA "wikilink") file or a BioPerl sequence collection object.
+The database can be pre-existing, or can be created directly using a [FASTA] file or a BioPerl sequence collection object.
 Low-complexity or other masking can also be applied as the database is constructed.

-The BLAST database itself and any masking data are attached to the factory object ([step 1](#Database_construction "wikilink")).
-Query sequences and any parameters associated with particular programs are provided to the blast method call ([step 2](#Blast_method_execution "wikilink")), and are run against the attached database.
+The BLAST database itself and any masking data are attached to the factory object ([step 1]).
+Query sequences and any parameters associated with particular programs are provided to the blast method call ([step 2]), and are run against the attached database.
 (We present step 2 first, since it's what people will do many times after creating their database once.)

 `blast+` also provides facilities for blasting sequences against NCBI databases over the network.
-See [Remote BLAST](#Remote_BLAST "wikilink") for details.
+See [Remote BLAST] for details.

 BLAST method execution
 ----------------------